jiaohehu/NPreview/README.md

 : chapter2.md
 : chapter3.md
 ```

+If "%!BOOK" is detected as the first line of the document, the entire document is treated as a single %!BOOK block.

 After the first line, you can configure the book by placing one or more configuration entries.
 For example the "title=" entry would specify the title of the book and the "creator=" entry would express the names of the author, separated by semicolons.